Ma'alefa'ak: Powers and abilities

-Ma'alefa'ak possesses abilities similar to the Martian Manhunter and all other Green Martians.
+Ma'alefa'ak possesses abilities similar to Martian Manhunter and all other Green Martians.
 The character has superhuman levels of strength, stamina speed and durability.
 Other base abilities include "Martian vision" (projecting energy beams from his eyes).
 Complete control of his molecular structure also allows Ma'alefa'ak to shapeshift, regenerate, and utilize invisibility and intangibility.
 Ma'alefa'ak also possesses telekinesis, and originally possessed telepathy, although this ability was removed by the Council of Mars.

 Although Martians can be weakened by fire and suffer from pyrophobia ("H'ronmeer's Curse"), Ma'alefa'ak did not share this weakness due to the removal of his telepathic abilities.
 When Martian Manhunter removed the telepathic block instilled by the Council, Ma'alefa'ak regained his telepathic abilities but was also once again susceptible to fire, his vulnerability stronger than the standard Green Martian due to his lack of experience at resisting the flames.